manwar/theweeklychallenge/content/blog/advent-calendar-2023-12-17.md

 ### PWC 228 - Task 1 - Raku Implementation

+    You are given an array of integers.

+    Write a script to find out the sum of unique elements in the given array.

+    Example 1
+        Input: @int = (2, 1, 3, 2)
+        Output: 4

+        In the given array we have 2 unique elements (1, 3).

+    Example 2
+        Input: @int = (1, 1, 1, 1)
+        Output: 0

+        In the given array no unique element found.

+    Example 3
+        Input: @int = (2, 1, 3, 4)
+        Output: 10

+        In the given array every element is unique.

 <br>

 The first task was about `summing` only the `non-repeated` numbers given as input.